symmy596/Advanced_Practical_Chemistry_Year_3/LESSONPLAN.md

 ### Week 3 - Introduction to Transport Properties

 The transport proerties of a material are crucial for many modern technologies, from batteries/fuel cells to nuclear materials.
-Week two of this practical will allow students to apply their understanding of molecular dynamics simulations, from week one, and apply it to some *real world* applications.
-The students will run molecular dynamics simulations on fluorite (CaF<sub>2</sub>), and analyse the transport properties of the material.
+Week three of this practical will allow students to apply their understanding of molecular dynamics simulations, from week two, and apply it to some *real world* applications.
+The students will run molecular dynamics simulations on fluorite (CaF<sub>2</sub>), and analyse the transport properties of the material to determine temperature range when CaF<sub>2</sub> is superionic and to find the activation energy for F migration in this range.

 #### Learning Outcomes